“Changing classroom practice is not about the process of knowledge acquisition but of habit change.” – Dylan Wiliam

 At first I was stuck on the register, in awe of the more experienced baristas who could make 3-4 drinks simultaneously while carrying on a friendly babble with their customers.
 I noticed these expert baristas had things in common which I now have the cognitive science language to name – they knew how to manage their cognitive load using ingrained routines and habits.

-I will not pretend to be a firsthand expert in cognition or memory acquisition, but the best explanation and diagram of Cognitive Load Theory (CLT) I’ve seen yet is from Adam Boxer.
+I will not pretend to be a firsthand expert in cognition or memory acquisition, but the best explanation and diagram I’ve seen yet is from Adam Boxer.
 He writes “increasing ‘task demand’ increases load, whereas increasing ‘available resources’ decreases load.
 Load, resources and demand are variables: they are things that can change, or be kept the same.”

 “Experts have automated many of their routines, allowing them to focus on the most important challenges…Kazemi et al. (2016) note the value of a limited repertoire of instructional activities, allowing teachers to focus on the content and student responses…We need to provide the tools novices need to automate simple, effective routines.”